Ole Miss Rebels baseball: Mike Bianco era (2001–present)

-The hiring of Mike Bianco, a former LSU player and coach, from McNeese State began a long period of awakening the sleeping giant of Ole Miss baseball.
+The hiring of Mike Bianco, from McNeese State began a long period of awakening the sleeping giant of Ole Miss baseball.
 At the helm of the Cowboys program for 3 seasons Bianco won 100 games and appeared in the 2000 post season.
 He had no trouble finding immediate success in Oxford as he guided the Rebels to the 2001 post season and won the second regional game in school history.

 The 2005 Ole Miss Rebels team ascended to heights unseen in Oxford for many years.
 The team won 48 games that season, won their first SEC Western Division crown, and earned the first national seed in school history.
 The Rebels went 4–0 in the Regional and Super Regional tournaments defeating Maine, Oklahoma (x2) and Texas before losing 2 straight to Texas by no more than 2 runs.
 The Longhorns would then continue to Omaha and win the National Title.
 Their loss to Ole Miss was just one of their two losses the entire post season.

 The 2006 campaign was not one of rebuilding but of reloading.
 The Rebels won 44 games and sprinted through the postseason.
 During the SEC Conference Tournament in Hoover, Alabama Ole Miss went 4–0 and won their first tournament title since 1977.
 The next two weekends they won 4 more straight games in Regional and Super Regional competition with wins over Bethune-Cookman, South Alabama, Tulane, and Miami.
 As with the prior season Ole Miss ended the season in Super Regionals with 2 straight losses after gaining an initial 1–0 lead in the series.
 Miami would go to deal eventual National Champion Oregon State one of their two losses in Omaha.

 The 2007 season cemented Mike Bianco's Rebels as a dominant force in college baseball.
 The team topped 40 wins for the third consecutive season as well as reached the Super Regional portion of the NCAA tournament for the third consecutive time.
 Their season ended at the hands of #5 National Seed Arizona State in Tempe.

 For the first time since 1977, the Rebels won a share of the Southeastern Conference regular season title in 2009.
 The team won 20 conference games and 48 total on the season.
 The Rebels were selected to host a regional in Oxford where they defeated Missouri and Western Kentucky.
 The regional championship came courtesy of a brilliant pitching performance by Drew Pomeranz in a Monday elimination game.
 Pomeranz pitched a complete game and struck out 16 Western Kentucky Hilltoppers in the 4–1 win.
 In super regional play against Virginia, Ole Miss won the first game but were unable to complete the series and fell 1–2 to the Cavaliers.